Blog

 If you’ve recently completed a course or degree, update your education section on your resume.
 Include the program’s name, the dates attended, and any notable achievements.
 If you’re decades removed from any educational accomplishments to list, consider removing this section from your resume.
 Instead, highlight certifications and awards you’ve earned over your professional career.

-Remove outdated/irrelevant info
+Remove outdated/irrelevant Details

-Similar to shaving off any irrelevant experience, it’s important that the rest of the information on your resume is as up-to-date and relevant as possible.
+Besides shaving off any irrelevant experience, it’s important that the rest of the information on your resume is as up-to-date and relevant as possible.
 Outside of experience, some things you may want to remove from a resume include:

 • A fax and home phone number (your cell phone number works best as a primary piece of contact information)